CuPc - Copper(II) phthalocyanine

 CuPc has also been used as a hole-injection material for light-emitting diodes.
-It has been reported that a thin CuPc layer may effectively enhance the hole injection from the anode to the emissive polymer layer and results in a dramatic decrease of operating voltage of the device .
+It has been reported that a thin CuPc layer may effectively enhance the hole injection from the anode to the emissive-polymer layer, resulting in a dramatic decrease of operating voltage of the device .
 Device stability was achieved by depositing a copper phthalocyanine CuPc hole-injection layer HIL on the ITO anode.
-The improved stability could be contributed to the good match of its highest-occupied molecular orbital (HOMO) level to the work function of ITO and the improved wetting property of organic materials on ITO.
-Moreover, CuPc has very weak absorption of light with wavelengths from 400 to 500 nm, making it suitable for use in blue and green OLEDs.
+The improved stability could be contributed to the good match of its highest-occupied molecular orbital (HOMO) level to the work function of ITO, and the improved wetting property of organic materials on ITO.
+Moreover, CuPc has very weak absorption of light, with wavelengths from 400 to 500 nm, making it suitable for use in blue and green OLEDs.

 |Device structure||ITO/CuPc(6.0 nm)/[NPB*(3.8 nm)/CuPc (1.5 nm)]4/NPB (15.0 nm)/Alq3 (60.0 nm)/Mg:Ag/Ag |

 |Max.
 Current Efficiency||10.8 cd/A|